 If you don’t feel any improvement in your mood and other depression symptoms after using your prescribed SSRI for eight weeks or longer, don’t stop taking your medication.
-Instead, reach out to your healthcare provider.
+Instead, it’s best to reach out to your healthcare provider.

-Depending on your symptoms and several other factors, your healthcare provider may recommend adjusting your dosage or switching to a different type of antidepressant.
+Based on your symptoms and other factors, your healthcare provider may recommend adjusting your dosage or switching to a different type of antidepressant.

 No two cases of depression are identical, meaning there’s no one-size-fits-all amount of time in which you’ll need to take SSRIs or other antidepressants.

-As mentioned above, it can take several months before SSRIs and other antidepressants work fully to improve your mood and treat depression.
-Your healthcare provider may advise you to continue using your medication for six months or longer, even after you notice an improvement in your mood.
+As mentioned above, it can take several months before SSRIs and other antidepressants begin to improve your mood and treat depression.
+Your healthcare provider may recommend that you continue using your medication even after you notice improvements in your symptoms.

-Stopping use of SSRIs or other antidepressants too early may cause your depression to return or worsen.
-Follow the advice provided by your healthcare provider and continue using antidepressants for as long as necessary to fully treat your depression and recover.
+Stopping use of SSRIs or other antidepressants too early may cause your depression to return or become worse.
+Follow the advice provided by your healthcare provider and continue using your antidepressants for as long as necessary to fully treat your depression and recover.

 Although they’re typically used for depression, several SSRIs are commonly prescribed to treat certain anxiety disorders.
-For example, paroxetine (Paxil) and escitalopram (Lexapro) are both approved by the FDA to treat generalized anxiety disorder.
+For example, escitalopram (Lexapro) is approved by the FDA to treat generalized anxiety disorder.

 Numerous other SSRIs are approved to treat panic disorder, post-traumatic stress disorder and other related conditions.
 It’s also common for some SSRIs to be prescribed off-label for certain forms of anxiety.